-- 1. Input housing for porosity or damage
+- Input housing for porosity or damage

-- 2. Input housing and shaft assembly (621)
+- Input housing and shaft assembly (621) for:

-- all splines for wear or damage
+- spline wear or damage

-- air check feed passages.

-- three turbine shaft sealing balls
+- three turbine shaft check balls

-- the balls must not be loose or leaking.
+- The balls must not be loose or leaking.

-- the open hole is the lube oil passage which feeds the output shaft.
+- The open hole is the lube oil passage which feeds the output shaft.

-- Presence of orificed cup plug (698)
+- presence of orificed cup plug (698)

-- Cracks at lube holes.
+- cracks at lube holes.

-- Four turbine shaft oil seal ring grooves for damage or burrs

-- seals must fit freely into the ring grooves.

-- Check valve retainer and ball assembly (617) for damage

-- the ball must move freely in the retainer.

-- the retainer must be tight in the turbine shaft.
+- four turbine shaft oil seal ring grooves for damage or burrs - Seals must fit freely into the ring grooves. - Check valve retainer and ball assembly (617) for: - damage - the ball must move freely in the retainer. - the retainer must be tight in the turbine shaft. - Feed passages for: - obstructions blow air through passages

-Check Valve Retainer and Ball Assembly -Replacement Procedures
+Check Valve Retainer and Ball Assembly - Replacement Procedures

-6.3 mm (#4) Screw extractor
+- 6.3 mm (#4) Screw extractor

 - 1. Straighten the tangs of the retainer and remove the ball.

-- Check valve retainer
+- 2. Check valve retainer

-use 6.3 (#4) Screw Extractor
+- use 6.3 mm (#4) Screw extractor